Angry about Brexit? Don't take it out on grandma, U.N. says

 GENEVA Elderly people in Britain are suffering ageist abuse in the wake of the vote to leave the European Union, an independent United Nations human rights expert said on Tuesday.

-Turnout in the June 23 referendum was higher among older people and a majority of them voted in favor of leaving the EU.
-Turnout among young people, who tended to favor remaining in the EU, was much lower.
+Turnout in the June 23 referendum was higher among older people and a majority of them voted in favour of leaving the EU.
+Turnout among young people, who tended to favour remaining in the EU, was much lower.

 The referendum result has divided Britain and caused political chaos and economic turmoil.

-"One magazine even suggested that the pensioners’ right to vote should be taken away, just as their driver’s licenses are, after they reach a certain age,” the Chilean expert said in a statement.
+"One magazine even suggested that the pensioners’ right to vote should be taken away, just as their driver’s licences are, after they reach a certain age,” the Chilean expert said in a statement.

 Discrimination against older people has caused them to be marginalized, socially excluded and isolated, she said.